Everyday food choices can make a big impact

 Eating more plant-based foods is one of the most effective ways to save water.

-- Switching from a hamburger to a veggie burger – just once! – saves as much water as not taking a shower for one entire month.
+Switching from a hamburger to a veggie burger – just once! – saves as much water as a month’s worth of showers.